unchained-capital/nginx-ansible-role/README.md

 ### Firewall

-Creates a firewall definition at `/etc/nginx/conf.d/firewall.conf` which forces traffic to either be on a whitelist of IPs (`nginx_whitelisted_ips`) or to login via basic authentication based on an **already existing**
+Creates a firewall definition at `/etc/nginx/firewall.conf` which forces traffic to either be on a whitelist of IPs (`nginx_whitelisted_ips`) or to login via basic authentication based on an **already existing** users file.

 ## Configuration & Logging

 Creates the files:

-* `/etc/nginx/conf.d/firewall.conf` -- firewall for hosts needing to restrict access
+* `/etc/nginx/firewall.conf` -- firewall for hosts needing to restrict access
 * `/etc/nginx/conf.d/ssl.conf` -- shared SSL parameters for hosts needing SSL
 * `/var/log/nginx` -- log directory
 * `/etc/logstash/conf.d/nginx.conf` -- inputs for logstash